AlexCharlton/Hypergiant/README.md

     [procedure] (load-iqm IQM-FILE [BASE-IQM])

 Load an IQM record from the given `IQM-FILE`.
-For IQM files that only provide an animation, a `BASE-IQM` is necessary in order to generate the Hypergiant animation object.
+For IQM files that only provide an animation, a `BASE-IQM` is necessary in order to generate a Hypergiant animation object.
 When `load-iqm` is called with a `BASE-IQM`, any animations created are added to the `BASE-IQM`.

     [record] (iqm meshes vertex-arrays n-vertexes n-triangles triangles adjacencies joints animations flags comment)